 Best Business Events and their partners, The Institute of Directors, The Federation of Small Businesses, local magazine (The Canterbury Index) and local radio (Heart radio) run a competition to reward local businesses.

-Seniors Helping Seniors® was shortlisted for the Innovation and Customer Services awards.
-Doing things very differently to other care companies and other employers was the reason for the Innovation shortlist and Christian said they “were delighted to be shortlisted to champion the skills of experienced carers.
+Seniors Helping Seniors was shortlisted for two awards, Innovation and Customer Services.
+Doing things very differently to other care companies and other employers was the reason for the Innovation shortlist and Christian said we “were delighted to be shortlisted to champion the skills of experienced carers.

 “But there is nothing better than a Customer Services award in Care.
 Definitely the one to win,” he said.
 “It says so much about the help we provide at a very important time in people’s lives.
 A time that impacts a lot of people.”

-Seniors Helping Seniors® has 20 years of success all over America.
-Winning the Customer Services award after five years here in the UK is the result of a lot of listening to what people want and shows how right the care model is for what people want now.
+Seniors Helping Seniors has 20 years of success all over America.
+Winning the Customer Services award after five years here in the UK is the result of a lot of listening to what people want.
+It shows how right the care model is for what people want now.

 People need and want a fast response to their enquiries but they don’t want to be rushed.
 They want care that fits around their lives, they want flexibility, they want a fair price and to be able to plan.
 Above all they want a fully managed service they can rely on with back up and expertise for all eventualities.
 They want the best experienced carer.
 They want to know the carer well and they want to get on with them.